Ab initio calculations of quantum light-matter interactions in general electromagnetic environments: Theory and Methodology

 Macroscopic Quantum Electrodynamics (MQED) is a framework for quantizing the electromagnetic field in the presence of arbitrary absorbing or dispersing environments~\cite{scheel2009macroscopic, feist2021macroscopic,svendsen2021combining}.
 The central object in MQED is the \textit{classical} Green's function that solves the Helmholtz equation for a point source, the so-called dyadic Green's function (DGF)\cite{chew1990waves},

-where $\kappa(\boldsymbol{r},\omega)=\mu^{-1}(\boldsymbol{r},\omega)$ and $\epsilon(\boldsymbol{r},\omega)$ are the spatially dependent dielectric function and inverse magnetic permability respectively.
+Here $c$ is the speed of light, $\omega$ is the angular frequency, $\epsilon(\boldsymbol{r},\omega)$ and $\kappa(\boldsymbol{r},\omega)=\mu^{-1}(\boldsymbol{r},\omega)$ are the spatially dependent dielectric function and inverse magnetic permability respectively, and $\boldsymbol{I}$ is the unit dyad.
 The DGF is of central importance to the quantized theory of electromagnetic fields in lossy environments because it simultaneously carries the information about the electromagnetic boundary conditions, and serves as a projector from the coupled light-matter system onto the electromagnetic degrees of freedom~\cite{scheel2009macroscopic}.

 For a spatially local magnetoelectric medium in the nonrelativistic limit, the MQED expansion of the electric field in the Power-Zienau-Woolley (PZW) frame~\cite{woolley1980, babiker1983} (multipolar gauge) can be written as~\cite{scheel2009macroscopic,feist2021macroscopic},